belodetek/cfn-generic-custom-resource/README.md

 #### resources
 * [resources requests](#mock-resources-requests)

 ## about
+> a lot of the examples below have been replaced by native CloudFormation functionality

 The idea behind this project was to make available a flexible and simple tool to enable creation of any AWS resource supported by the API.
-We implement this functionality via a generic CloudFormation [Custom Resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) provider in Python (3), using [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
+We implement this functionality via a generic CloudFormation [Custom Resources] provider in Python (3), using [boto3].
 The word "generic" is used here in a sense of having just one Lambda function, which can be used to create different custom resources by varying the input parameters.

-For more information, please read this blog [post](https://anton.belodedenko.me/generic-custom-resource-provider/).
+For more information, please read this blog [post].

 ## CloudFormation
 > All shell-fu is Bash; `git`, `pip`, `awscli` and `jq` required.